Baganda

-The Baganda (endonym: (A)Baganda; singular (O)Muganda; in Luganda or plural Waganda in Kiswahili or Ganda in old English texts), are a Bantu ethnic group that share a common culture, history and language and clans, and are primarily native to Buganda, a subnational kingdom within Uganda.
-Traditionally composed of 52 clans (although since a 1993 survey, only 46 are officially recognised), the Baganda are the largest people of the Bantu ethnic group in Uganda, comprising 16.5 percent of the population at the time of the 2014 census.
+The Baganda (endonym: (A)Baganda; singular (O)Muganda; in Luganda or plural Waganda in Kiswahili or Ganda in old English texts) are a Bantu ethnic group that share a common culture, history and language and clans, and are primarily native to Buganda, a subnational kingdom within Uganda.
+Traditionally composed of 52 clans (although since a 1993 survey, only 46 are officially recognised), the Baganda are the largest people of the Bantu ethnic group in Uganda, comprising 15.3 percent of the population at the time of the 2024 census.

-A single individual is called a Muganda whereas several people are called Baganda.
-The word Abaganda refers to "The Baganda People" and Omuganda refers to "The Muganda person".
+A single individual is called a Muganda, whereas several people are called Baganda.
+The word Abaganda refers to "the Baganda people" and Omuganda refers to "the Muganda person".

-Sometimes described as "The King's Men" because of the importance of the king, or Kabaka, in their society, the Baganda number an estimated 16.3 million people in Uganda.
+Sometimes described as "the King's Men" because of the importance of the king, or Kabaka, in their society, the Baganda number an estimated 16.3 million people in Uganda.
 In addition, there is a significant diaspora abroad, with organised communities in Canada, South Africa, Sweden, the United Kingdom, and the United States.
 Traditionally, they speak Luganda but each Muganda must belong to a clan.

 Etymology

-The term Ganda means brotherhood and unity and comes from the noun "obuganda", which means bundles of stalks piled, wrapped, or tied together. it ultimately comes from the Proto Bantu word, "-ganda" (family).
+The term Ganda means brotherhood and unity and comes from the noun "obuganda", which means bundles of sticks piled, wrapped, or tied together. it ultimately comes from the Proto Bantu word, "ngàndá" (family).